Calvineng72/Authority-Measure/README.md

 The code base covers:

 * Parsing articles
-* Computing Authority Scores per Article level
+* Computing Authority Scores on statement level

 The code base does **_not_** cover: